romanofoti/ds_blog/_posts/2017-1-23-papers_retraction_analysis.md

 ```

 Unfortunately, the above network is extremely large, having about 15k nodes and 50k edges.
 We need to simplify things.
-To this aim, I only chose the top 8 authors by retraction count and build the network filtering out any author (and corresponding edge) that does not have at least 1 co-authored retraction with those top 8.
+To this aim, I only choose the top 8 authors by retraction count and build the network filtering out any author (and corresponding edge) that does not have at least 1 co-authored retraction with those top 8.

 ```python